JoyZine

 'I did hear them, Weedah.'
 He shivered.
 'There is something strange about this place.
 I am going home.'

 Weedah stood in his way.
 As the man tried to edge round him, Mocking Bird lunged forward and sent him spinning into the fire.
-A weird torrent of laugher swept through the camp as though many kookaburras were chattering together, but it was only Weedah laughing at his success.
+A weird torrent of laughter swept through the camp as though many kookaburras were chattering together, but it was only Weedah laughing at his success.

 As the days passed by Mocking Bird attracted many men and women into his camp by the magic of his voice, and burnt their bodies in the fire which was always kept alight.
 No one except the victims knew what had happened, but the suspicions of Mullian, the Eagle-hawk, had been roused.
 He scouted round and found that although many trails led to Weedah's encampment, there were none coming from it except those of Mocking Bird himself.